Our Curriculum Intent

 - Take their place in society as informed, confident and responsible citizens

-Details of the content of the subjects offered at GCSE can be found via the links on the left of this page.
+Details of the content of each of the subjects offered at GCSE can be found via the links on the right and side of this page.

 Key Stage 3

-The curriculum at Key Stage 3 builds upon the National Curriculum at Key Stage 2 to ensure that students are fully prepared for Key Stage 4.
-Students study a range of subjects:
+The curriculum at Key Stage 3 builds upon the National Curriculum at Key Stage 2.
+Students study a broad range of subjects to prepare them for the opportunities, responsibilities and experiences in the next phase of their life.

 Art, Citizenship, Design Technology, Drama, English, Food Technology, French, Geography, History, Information Technology (Computing Science), Mathematics, Music, Physical Education, Religious Education, Science and Textiles.